 The SSC assessment procedure requires the evaluation of the College's general education outcomes annually by testing a representative group of students with 45 or more credit hours.
-In fall 2018, one hundred fifty-six students who met the criteria took the first SSC administered Educational Testing Services Proficiency Profile.
+Previously, the college used the ACT Collegiate Assessment of Academic Proficiency (CAAP) Test for that purpose.
+Due to the retirement of this assessment, SSC chose to implement the Educational Testing Services Proficiency Profile.
+In fall 2019, one hundred twenty-six students who met the criteria took the SSC administered Proficiency Profile.
 Each student was administered one test covering Writing, Mathematics, Humanities, Social Sciences, and Natural Sciences.
+The test was administered according to ETS guidelines under the supervision of the Coordinator of Assessment, members of the Assessment of Learning Committee, and other SSC faculty and staff volunteers.

-Seminole State students scored near national means in all seven subject areas.
-For example, SSC students averaged a score of 109.8 on the Critical Thinking test, which is 0.3 lower than the national mean.
-In Mathematics, SSC students performed slightly below the national mean with a score of 110.8 compared to the national mean of 112.1.
-In Reading and Writing, SSC students scored below the national mean by 0.9 point.
-SSC students scored lower than the national mean in Humanities by 0.7 point and slightly below the national mean in Social Sciences with a score 1.1 below their counterparts with 45+ credit hours at other two-year institutions nationwide.
-In the Natural Sciences, SSC students scored 0.5 point below the national mean for that category.
-As per the 2018-19 SSC Assessment of Student Learning Procedure, the Assessment of Student Learning Committee set a goal for students to perform at or above the national average on each test module.
+The tests were scored based on a scale that ranges from 400 to 500 for the total score with subscore ranges from 100 to 130.
+National means for two-year institutions total scores and for each test subject subscore are shown in Table 3.
+As shown in the table, Seminole State students scored near national means in all seven subject areas.
+For example, SSC students averaged a score of 109.2 on the Critical Thinking test, which is 0.3 lower than the national mean.
+In Mathematics, SSC students performed slightly below the national mean with a score of 111.5 compared to the national mean of 111.8.
+In Reading, SSC students scored below the national mean by 0.2 point.
+SSC students scored at the national mean in Writing.
+SSC students scored lower than the national mean in Humanities by 0.3 point and slightly below the national mean in Social Sciences with a score 0.5 below their counterparts with 45+ credit hours at other two-year institutions nationwide.
+In the Natural Sciences, SSC students scored 0.4 point below the national mean for that category.
+As per the 2019-20 SSC Assessment of Student Learning Procedure, the Assessment of Student Learning Committee set a goal for students to perform at or above the national average on each test module.
 The Committee set a minimum acceptable threshold of no more than 20.0 points (5 percent) below the current national mean scores for the ETS Proficiency Profile.
 Keeping this criteria sets the minimum acceptable threshold for the ETS Proficiency Profile at no more than 20 points (5%) below the national mean of 438.5.
 Based on this criteria, SSC students are performing above the minimum threshold levels established as "long-term" in 2013 in all of the seven subject areas assessed.

 SSC is increasing efforts to track students as they progress in their careers and education.
 To accomplish this goal, SSC requests information from the main transfer institutions for our students.
-The information provided is based on data from University of Oklahoma, Oklahoma State University, and University of Central Oklahoma.
-Mean GPA's for students who transfer from SSC to the primary receiving institutions are slightly higher than the average GPA at these institutions, having a difference from -0.23 to +0.03.
-SSC students complete courses at these institutions successfully at a rate of 90.3%.
+The information provided is based on data from University of Oklahoma, East Central University, and University of Central Oklahoma.
+Mean GPA's for students who transfer from SSC to the primary receiving institutions are about the same as the average GPA at these institutions, having a difference from -0.01 to +0.12.
+SSC students complete courses at these institutions successfully at a rate of 89.8%.